 rest we can further create more sub-folders having SCSS files for particular pages

 Then Finally we have all the main pages like the main entry page index.html and the rest of the web pages in the Root folder.

 I have uploaded a small project explaining the folder structure on GitHub for reference and you can find it here.
-If you liked this article, feel free to give us a star on github and if you have any questions or queries, you can post a comment on our discussion page.
+If you liked this article, feel free to give us a star on github and if you have any questions or queries, you can post a comment.

 Understanding Gestalt's Principles & The Power of Perception.

 Learn Gestalt principles to enhance your user experience and use it to create visual designs that are more effective.